Scholarship Opportunities for Military-Connected Students

 Georgetown Specific Military-Connected Scholarships

-The Mujica Student Veteran Stipend is a $2,000 grant to be given once a year to a student veteran (not a dependent) enrolled in at least six credit hours per semester in a graduate degree program in the Graduate School of Arts and Sciences (including the School of Foreign Service, School of Nursing and Health Studies, McCourt School of Public Policy, and the McDonough School of Business), preferably in an area of importance to national security, including, but by no means limited to, science, mathematics, security, diplomacy, government, languages, biomedical sciences, business, etc. These funds shall be used for tuition and mandatory lab fees and no other purpose.
+The Mujica Student Veteran Stipend is a $2,500 grant to be given once a year to a student veteran (not a military spouse or child) enrolled in at least six credit hours per semester in a graduate degree program in the Graduate School of Arts and Sciences (including the School of Foreign Service, School of Nursing and Health Studies, McCourt School of Public Policy, and the McDonough School of Business), preferably in an area of importance to national security, including, but by no means limited to, science, mathematics, security, diplomacy, government, languages, biomedical sciences, business, etc. These funds shall be used for tuition and mandatory lab fees and no other purpose.

 Candidates will apply by completing an application and writing a one-page, single-space essay explaining their need, qualifications, and the relevance of their field to national security.
 They will also supply two letters of recommendation and their transcript.
 Candidates must provide a copy of their DD-214 or an applicable proof of service document.
 Applicants must have and maintain a 3.0 GPA or higher.

-The application window for the 2019-2020 Mujica Graduate Student Veteran Stipend is open between January 14, 2019-February 15, 2019.
+The application window for the 2020-2021 Mujica Graduate Student Veteran Stipend is open between January 13, 2020-February 23, 2020.
 More information about eligibility and how to apply can be found here.

 Founded in 2004, the Pat Tillman Foundation invests in military veterans and their spouses through academic merit-based scholarships – building a diverse community of leaders committed to service to others.
 The scholars chosen show extraordinary academic and leadership potential, a true sense of vocation, and a deep commitment to create positive change through their work in the fields of medicine, law, business, education and the arts.